Graduate Admissions FAQ

 What are the admission requirements for international applicants?

 To be considered for admission, in addition to the general admission requirements, you must have a minimum cumulative GPA and the required credential.
-Requirements are set by country and you can find more information here.
+International admission requirements are set by country.

 My English Language Test score is below the minimum required.
 Am I still eligible to be considered for admission?

 How can I pay my deposit?
+Can my deposit be waived?
 Is the deposit refundable?

-You can find information on making payment here.
-On that website, you will also find guidelines for if and when a deposit may be refundable.
-Deadlines will apply so it is important to review this information fully.
+You will also find guidelines for if and when a deposit may be refundable here.
+Deadlines will apply, so it is important to review this information fully.

 Why can't I find my program on the online application website?